MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ### What happens if users log out of Microsoft Edge?

 Access to the site list requires explicit browser sign in for the first download.
 In a scenario where the user logs out after being logged in, the site list is cached in Microsoft Edge.
 The list will stay cached even if the user logs out of Microsoft Edge from their Azure Active Directory (Azure AD) account.
-Microsoft Edge will not try to fall back to the non-cloud download location while the Cloud site list policy is configured.
-Microsoft Edge attempts to update the cached site list at the following times (note that all attempts will fail if the user is not signed in to Microsoft Edge):
+Microsoft Edge won't try to fall back to the non-cloud download location while the Cloud site list policy is configured.
+Microsoft Edge attempts to update the cached site list at the following times (note that all attempts will fail if the user isn't signed in to Microsoft Edge):

 - 60 seconds after you restart the browser.
 - Every two hours when Microsoft Edge is running.
 The 120-minute refresh interval can be changed by using the [InternetExplorerIntegrationSiteListRefreshInterval](/deployedge/microsoft-edge-policies#internetexplorerintegrationsitelistrefreshinterval) policy.
 The minimum refresh interval is 30 minutes.